pagopa/interop-signalhub-core/packages/pull-signal/README.md

 ### Run service

-Now you're able to launch push-signal service with this:
+Now you're able to launch pull-signal service with this:

 `pnpm start:pull`